ucsd-cse11-w22/ucsd-cse11-w22.github.io/_working/exam1.md

 You are welcome to add _any number_ of additional methods to help with your implementation.

-You may add tests in the provide `ExampleCourses` class.
+You may add tests in the provided `ExampleCourses` class.

 ### Task 3 – Video
 You will record a short video of no more than 5 minutes.
 Include: